 10 Things to Do in Seoul at Night

-If you find that Seoul can captivate you during the daylight hours, wait until you see what happens when the sun goes down.
-The South Korean capital is one of those cities that has an intense nightlife scene, and will provide you with tours, bars, restaurants and shopping centres so that your fun and entertainment will know no bounds.
+If you think Seoul can captivate you during the day, wait until you see what happens when the sun goes down.
+The South Korean capital is one of those cities with an intense nightlife, offering excursions, bars, restaurants and shopping centres so that your fun and entertainment know no bounds.

-Some of the best things to do in Seoul at night include taking in the panoramic views from the Sky Art Observatory, participating in a ghost tour, going on a pub crawl around the city, discovering the nightlife in the Hongdae neighbourhood, taking a stroll along the Han River and exploring Myeongdong, the shopping artery that never sleeps.
+Among the best things to do in Seoul at night are taking in the panoramic views from the Sky Art Observatory, going on a ghost tour, doing a pub crawl around the city, discovering the nightlife in the Hongdae neighbourhood, taking a walk along the Han River and exploring Myeongdong, the shopping district that never sleeps.

-1. Take in panoramic views of Seoul from the Sky Art Observatory.
+4. Take in the panoramic views of Seoul from the Sky Art Observatory

 View from the Sky Art Observatory| ©Candace Marti